-A gaming machine is statutorily defined as a device (including the gaming programs and associated software, the memory compartment, the random generator and any means of gaming software storage) that is both:
+An electronic gaming machine (EGM) is statutorily defined as a device (including the gaming programs and associated software, the memory compartment, the random generator and any means of gaming software storage) that is both:

-- fully or partially operated by electric, electronic or mechanical means; and - conceived, adapted or programmed to operate a game of chance and to pay prizes (in cash, gaming chips, redeemable tickets or other values) resulting from the placement of wagers in the games that it offers.
+- fully or partially operated by electric, electronic or mechanical means; and - conceived, adapted or programmed to operate a game of chance and to pay prizes (in cash, gaming chips, redeemable tickets or other values) resulting from the placement of wagers on the games that it offers.

-All gaming machines and electronic table games must be authorised by the DICJ.
-They must also comply with the Macau published standards (including EGM and Electronic Table Games Technical Standards) and compliance must be certified by a recognised gaming testing laboratory.
-Only manufacturers or distributors previously licensed by DICJ can supply or distribute gaming machines in Macau.
+All gaming machines and electronic table games (ETG) must be authorised by the DICJ.
+They must also comply with the Macau published standards (including the EGM and ETG Technical Standards) and compliance must be certified by a recognised gaming testing laboratory.
+Only manufacturers or distributors previously licensed by the DICJ can supply or distribute gaming machines in Macau.